Veal Chop Recipe

 0 comments

-This recipe features perfectly cooked delicious veal chops that are charred on the outside and juicy on the inside.
-Marinated with orange juice and rosemary, this recipe cooks in under 20 minutes.
+This veal chops recipe features perfectly cooked chops that are charred on the outside and juicy on the inside.
+Marinated with orange juice and rosemary, these cook in under 20 minutes.

 Table of Contents